 General common elements are those that all owners in the condominium project can use.
 Stairways, lobbies, hallways, and amenities are often found on this list, as is the land the condominium sits on.

 Limited common elements are those that fewer than all the owners have the right to use.
-For example, use of a common patio might be limited to all the owners of a certain floor of the condominium building .
+For example, use of a common patio might be limited to all owners of a certain floor of the condominium building .

 Exclusive common elements are limited common elements that only the owners of one unit have the right to use.
 (Some condominium projects do not separately define these as exclusive, but as limited common elements with "exclusive use rights.")
 For example, a balcony accessed by only one unit, or a parking space assigned to a specific unit, might be an exclusive common element.

-Your maintenance responsibilities with respect to the property, and therefore your costs for repairs and so on will vary depending on what you actually own.
-A unit owner is usually made responsible for the maintenance of everything that is a part of his or her unit.
+Your maintenance responsibilities with respect to the property, and therefore your costs for repairs and so on, will depend on what you actually own.
+A unit owner is usually made responsible for the maintenance of everything that is a part of the unit.

-So, for example, if a "unit" in your condominium complex is defined to include the exterior shutters on your windows, those will be your responsibility to maintain.
-If they fall apart a couple of years after you move in, you will likely not be able to call on the condo association for help (barring evidence that they were defective to begin with.)
+So, for example, if a "unit" in your condominium complex is defined to include the exterior shutters on windows, those will be your responsibility to maintain.
+If the shutters fall apart a couple of years after you move in, you will likely not be able to call on the condo association for help (barring evidence that the shutters were defective to begin with.)

-However, the owner's association for the condominium project (often called the "HOA") is typically responsible for the maintenance of anything that is a general common element.
+However, the owner's association for the condominium project (often called the "HOA") is typically responsible for the maintenance of anything that's a general common element.
 So, if the shutters are not a part of the unit, but instead are included in the definition of the general common elements, you can leave their maintenance to the association.

 When it comes to limited and exclusive common elements, however, things can get confusing.
 The terms of the CC&R's determine who has the responsibility to maintain, repair, or replace these .